rursache/ToDoList/README.md

 - [ ] Push notifications for reminders
 	- [ ] Synced push notifications between devices
 - [ ] Optional lockdown with FaceID/TouchID or passcode

+## How to run

+1. Clone the repo
+2. Run ```pod install``` in terminal to install required pods (make sure you have (CocoaPods)[https://guides.cocoapods.org/using/getting-started.html] installed)
+3. Turn on your iCloud in Capabilities and choose CloudKit.
+Turn on Background Modes and check Background fetch and Remote notification
+4. ???
+5. Profit!

+## Live demo

+Download [TestFlight](https://itunes.apple.com/us/app/testflight/id899247664?mt=8) on your device and use [this](http://l0ng.in/todolist) link to get the latest build.

 ## To do